kronn/ptimelog/README.md

 ### Edit-Identifier

-When the action is "edit", the next argument is treated as script that shoudl be edited.
+When the action is "edit", the next argument is treated as script that should be edited.

 If nothing is passed, the main timelog.txt is loaded.

 Otherwise, a script to determine the time-account is loaded.

+## Helper-Scripts

+gpuzzletime can prefill the account-number and billable-state of an entry.

+The tags are used to determine a script that helps infer the time-account.
+These scripts should be located in ~/.config/gpuzzletime/parsers/ and be named like the first tag used.
+The script gets the ticket, the description and all remaining tags passed as arguments.
+The output of the script should only be the ID of the time-account.

+In order to infer the billable-state of an entry, a script ~/.config/gpuzzletime/billable is called.
+It only gets the previously infered account-id as argument and is expected to output "true" or "false".

+Since these script are called a lot, it is better to write them in a compiled language.
+If you only like ruby, take a look at crystal.
+For such simple scripts, the code is almost identical and "just" needs to be compiled.

 ## Development